-Sep 17, 2015 | Overcoming fears
+Sep 17th, 2015 | Overcoming Fears

-I recently gave some short presentation for an audience of around 80 people at the institute.
-I didn’t take it any seriously; I just woke up, spend two and half hours on my computer to put some thoughts together, printed a slideshow into a pdf and went straight to the Aula, in order to do my job and leave.
+I recently gave a short presentation for an audience of around 80 people at the institute.
+I didn’t take it any seriously; I just woke up, spend two and half hours on my computer to put some thoughts together, printed a slideshow into a pdf and went straight to the Aula, to do my job and leave.

 This is, by the way, a very important part of the famous commencement speech by Steve Jobs at Stanford:

-And this is, I guess, the best way of overcoming fear: what can you fear from when you realize that one day you will die?
-It sounds harsh and scary but once you accept the fact, all of a sudden you start feeling calm and comfortable: if the death is inevitable, then every single day before it finally happens, is an extra gift and better to fill it in with some valuable activities (rather than sit down and worry).
+And this is, I guess, the best way of overcoming fear: what can you fear when you realize that one day you will die?
+It sounds harsh and scary but once you accept the fact, all of a sudden you start feeling calm and comfortable: if death is inevitable, then every single day before it finally happens, is an extra gift and better to fill it in with some valuable activities (rather than sit down and worry).

 One thing I would like to point out is that people are very bad at finding the true causes of events.
 When they are stressed with presenting, most of the time it has nothing to do with presentation skills per se.
 It often doesn’t have anything to do with science either.

 Most of the time this is a combination of four things: primal fear of being punished by the audience, imposter complex, lack of confidence with language skills and barriers concerning people’s bodies.